-She is the Founder and Director of The 9th Floor, a weekly collaborative of writers and actors in New York City, now in its tenth season.
-Plays workshopped at The 9th Floor have gone on to receive hundreds of regional and festival productions, publications, residencies and local and national awards.
+She is the Founder and Director of the 9th Floor, a weekly collaborative of writers and actors in New York City, now in its eleventh season.
+Plays workshopped at the 9th Floor have gone on to receive hundreds of regional and festival productions, publications, residencies and awards.

 Vicki has taught playwriting (specializing in drama bootcamps) in New York City, Tennessee, and Connecticut for such organizations as Stephen Sondheim's Young Playwrights, Inc., the Fly Arts Center, Litchfield Performing Arts, and her own The Write Stuff! programs.
 A former physical actor, she also taught and performed commedia dell'arte, clown and mask work in Paris, at the Edinburgh Fringe Festival, and in New York City.

 Her plays include Doppelgänger, The Sam Play, Demeter and Polly, Raw, Invisible, Far North, On the Cross Bronx, Circling the Globe, and Rockaway Park.
-Her work has been developed at the Actors Studio and produced at the ATHE Conference, the Gi60 Festival (NYC and UK,) the Warner International Playwrights Festival, the Alliance for Jewish Theatre, the Berrie Center, Spokane’s KPBX-FM (NPR,) the 1:One UAE Theatre Fest (Dubai,) and the Edinburgh Festival, among other venues.
+Her work has been presented at the Actors Studio, the Last Frontier Theatre Conference, the ATHE Conference, the Gi60 Festival (NYC and UK,) the Warner International Playwrights Festival, the Alliance for Jewish Theatre, the Berrie Center, Spokane’s KPBX-FM (NPR,) the 1:One UAE Theatre Fest (Dubai,) and the Edinburgh Festival, among other venues.
 As a television producer, script consultant, and executive, she has worked for entertainment and media organizations including Lifetime Cable Television, Warner Brothers, and the American Broadcasting Companies.
 Her journalism has been published in national magazines including Glamour, Health, and Portfolio.

 Other honors include her selection as Guest Artist at the Kennedy Center Summer Playwriting Intensive.
 She also earned an A.B. and M.B.A. from Harvard.
-Member: Dramatists Guild of America; Actors Studio Playwrights and Directors Workshop; Playwrights’ Center of Minneapolis, ICWP.
+Member: Dramatists Guild of America; Actors Studio Playwrights and Directors Workshop; Playwrights’ Center of Minneapolis; International Centre for Women Playwrights.